About the Journal

 The review process is expected to take eight to twelve weeks.
 Based on the peer reviews, the editors will recommend minor or major revisions to the author(s), accept the article in its submitted form, or reject the contribution.
 Overall editorial responsibility rests with the journal's editors, who are supported by an expert, international advisory board.
 On average, one third of the submitted articles are accepted for publication (usually after several revisions).

-The journal is published online as a continuous volume and issue throughout the year.
-Articles are published as soon as they are ready to avoid unnecessary delays in making knowledge publicly available.
-Special collections of articles are published as part of the normal issue, as well as within a separate collection page.
+The journal is published as a continuous volume and issue throughout the year.
+Articles go online as soon as they are ready to avoid unnecessary delays in making knowledge publicly available.
+Special collections of articles are published as part of the normal volumes, but also on separate web pages.
+The editorial and peer review processes for the according contributions are the same as with all other articles.
+Guest editors are invited to propose special collections via the contact form.

 Open Access Policy